|FIT for Life|

 Eat Healthy, Eat Local Sessions are held for the children that incorporate weekly circle time discussions focused on the importance of healthy food choices, nutrition/fitness journaling, and field trips to farms and farmer’s markets.
 Nutritionists from Hamilton County Schools Coordinated Scool Health support the program by offering nutrition counseling and healthy eating suggestions to families and participating students.

 Families Together: Move More, Eat Better are sessions that encourage healthy lifestyle changes among the entire family by incorporating working out, nutrition classes and cooking classes.
-Classes are being planned for 2013.

 Health Screenings and Education are offered through the ULGC’s Community Health Navigator program.
 Participants are provided with health coaching on the issues that plague their community such as hypertension, diabetes, heart disease and obesity.
 Hamilton County Schools Coordinated School Health has supported screenings and education by facilitating student assessments and helping to provide education in the school served by the Urban League.
 Our intake and assessment tools have been designed in partnership with the University of Tennessee at Chattanooga.